rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

     .. tip::

-        :func:`wrap() <rubato.misc.wrap>` is a rubato function that allows us to get a GameObject with Components added to it.
+        :func:`wrap() <rubato.misc.wrap>` is a rubato helper function that lets us make GameObjects and automatically add components to them in fewer lines of code.

     .. code-block:: python
         :lineno-start: 59